liuchaoqun/hate-speech-datasets/implicit-hate-corpus/README.md

 For more information, please see our paper:

 ElSherief, M., Ziems, C., Muchlinski, D., Anupindi, V., Seybolt, J., De Choudhury, M., & Yang, D. (2021).
 [Latent Hatred: A Benchmark for Understanding Implicit Hate Speech](#).
 In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP)_.

+### Note:

+The link to the data access form: https://forms.gle/QxCpEbVp91Z35hWFA

+The link to the Box directory is: https://gatech.box.com/s/6juaf8g5cpficlc7s6tikugyt64x404n

+The password for the Box link is: `implicitH8`